bparanj/crystal/electronics/experiments/queue/amplifier-attenuate.md

    - The input is attenuated to control the output effectively.
 The smaller the input signal’s control, the higher the apparent amplification.

 ### Examples

 1. Transistor Amplifier:
    - A small base current (input) controls a much larger collector current.
 The base current is attenuated to modulate the external power supply's energy.

 2. Op-Amp:
    - The voltage difference between the inverting and non-inverting inputs is reduced (attenuated) to nearly zero, driving a proportional output.

-The idea that "amplifiers attenuate" challenges the traditional concept of amplification by focusing on the internal mechanism: attenuation of the input to control external power.
-Amplification, in essence, is the modulation of external energy to produce a larger output signal.
+The idea that amplifiers attenuate challenges the traditional concept of amplification by focusing on the internal mechanism: attenuation of the input to control external power.
+Amplification is the modulation of external energy to produce a larger output signal.
 This perspective highlights the energy flow and control dynamics underlying the amplification process.